Skip to main content

 Updated

-The main draw for people coming to Mallorca are, of course, its world-renowned beaches.
-However, there’s a whole host of other activities to do on the island not only in the summer but also in the winter.
-So, whether you're just looking for something to do after a sunbathing session or you simply don't enjoy the beach, we promise you you'll have no time to get bored here!
+Clearly, one of the biggest draws to Mallorca is mooching in the sun by the pool or on one of its world-renowned beaches, perhaps with a chilled G&T in hand, and why not?
+But if you’re feeling a little more active, there’s a whole host of other things to do on the island, not just in summer but year-round, depending on what floats your boat, literally in some cases.
+So, whether you're just looking for something to do after a sunbathing session or you simply don't enjoy the beach, we promise you'll have no time to get bored here.

 What to do in Mallorca?